inf9matics/as312223Obsidian/DCT/README.md

 	3. Fixed point addition of BCD numbers with sign
 	4. Fixed point multiplication and division of binary numbers with sign
 	5. Floating point addition
-- During tests notes are not all
+- During tests notes are not allowed